shahbazbacker/Ecommerce-Store/README.md

 # Ecommerce-Store
 Ecommerce site made with DjangoFramework

-To Experience live go to https://djecommstore.herokuapp.com/
+To Experience live, go to https://djecommstore.herokuapp.com/